 - Yeast – as always, I use active dry yeast for making julekake.

 - Egg – you only need this for the egg wash.

-- Sugar – regular white sugar is all you need for making this Christmas bread.
+- Sugar – granulated white sugar is all you need for making this Norwegian Christmas bread.

 - Milk – full cream milk, if possible.

 - Cardamom – as you can see from the image of the ingredients above, I use cardamom seeds, then I just ground them before combining them with the rest of the ingredients for this julekake recipe.

 To start with your julekake, combine a lukewarm cup of milk with yeast (photo 1).

 Combine flour, sugar, salt, and ground cardamom in the stand mixer’s bowl (photo 2).

 Once the yeast mixture is ready, add it to the dry ingredients.